THE CORTEX COLLECTIVE PHILOSOPHY

 Over time, those messages can become internalised.
 People begin to question themselves, doubt their own experiences and assume their struggles are personal failings rather than understandable responses to environments that may not be meeting their needs.

-It can shape identity, self-worth, relationships, confidence and a person's ability to trust their own experiences.
+The cost of chronic misunderstanding is not simply emotional.
+It can shape identity, self-worth, relationships, confidence and, perhaps most significantly, a person's ability to trust themselves.

 One of the most powerful things I have witnessed is what happens when someone finally feels understood.
+It is not simply that someone has listened.
+It is the experience of having your reality recognised without judgement, dismissal or the expectation that you should be different.

 For many people, that moment is far more significant than others realise.
+It is often the beginning of something they thought they had lost: the ability to trust their own experiences again.

 The Impact of Late Diagnosis: The Invisible Cost of Being Missed